-Otoliths were sampled from 180 SBT caught by the surface fishery in 2010/11 from fish between 79 and 145 cm fork length (Figure 1).
+A total of 238 sets of otolith were collected from the Australian surface fishery this year.
+The sampled fish were between 72 and 143 cm fork length (Figure 1).
 The current sampling protocol does not provide either a fixed number of otoliths from each length class or representative samples of otoliths from all length classes in proportion to their abundance in the catch from the surface fishery.
 In previous seasons, this has often resulted in an apparent disproportionate number of large fish sampled compared to the size distribution of SBT from the surface fishery (based on CCSBT CatchAtLength data).
 This could be the result of selection biases by the fishermen in their choice of dead fish to retain for otolith sampling or it could be due to size related differences in towing and early farming related mortality rates.
-It is possible that the otoliths collected in the current season will not cover the full size range of farmed fish and the resulting age-length key will, therefore, have "missing rows" where there are no or very few age estimates for the smaller length classes.
+It is again possible that the otoliths collected in the current season will not cover the full size range of farmed fish and the resulting age-length key will, therefore, have "missing rows" where there are no or very few age estimates for the smaller length classes.